exyte/MediaPicker/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ExyteMediaPicker.svg?style=flat)](http://cocoapods.org/pods/ExyteMediaPicker)

 # Usage
-1. Add a binding bool to control picker presentation state
+1. Add a binding Bool to control the picker presentation state.
-2. Add medias array to save selection (`[Media]`)
+2. Add Media array to save selection (`[Media]`).
-3. Init media picker and show it however you like, for example you can use .sheet
+3. Initialize the media picker and present it however you like - for example, using the .sheet modifier
     ```swift
         .sheet(isPresented: $showMediaPicker) {
             MediaPicker(